brooklynrail/brooklynrail-platform/content/people/elizabeth-buhe.md

 first_name: Elizabeth
 last_name: Buhe
 short_bio: "**Elizabeth Buhe** is a widely-published critic and art historian based in New York.
-Her writing addresses alternative modernisms and spatial ontologies in Europe and North America in the twentieth and twenty-first centuries.
+Her writing addresses expanded modernisms and spatial ontologies in Europe and North America in the twentieth and twenty-first centuries.
 Elizabeth has taught at the Whitney Museum of American Art and at Fordham University, and is a contributing critic for the _Brooklyn Rail_ and